An employee can choose to take either 1 or 2 weeks' statutory paternity leave.

 - the form statutory paternity pay and leave: becoming a birth parent (SC3) on GOV.UK

-It might not always be possible for an employee to give their employer information in the required time.
+It might not always be possible for an employee to give their employer information in time.
 The employer should talk with them to check why.
 The employee must give the information without any further delay.

 How the employer should respond